 - Keep food in a dark, dry place.

-- Place food in air tight containers, or vacuum pack them.
-Mylars bags are great to use for lose items such as rice, beans, powdered items and more!
+- Place food in airtight containers, or vacuum pack them.
+Mylars bags are great to use for loose items such as rice, beans, powdered items and more!
 Use a bag sealer to close them.

 - Add desiccant bags to every food container, to help cut down on the moisture.

 - Use the FIFO method.
 First in first out.
 When you buy new supplies make sure they go in the back of the shelf, or the bottom of the bucket.
 That way the oldest food is out front and will be eaten first.

 - Go through your stock often, throw away expired foods.
 Don’t eat canned food that is dented, swollen, rusty or leaking.